-- Utilizing the new funding policy for SLRP, with a fixed contribution rate of 7.40% for the length of the projection period, the projection results show that the Plan will have a funding ratio of 96.4% in 2042.
+- Utilizing the funding policy for SLRP, with a fixed contribution rate of 7.40% for the length of the projection period, the projection results show that the Plan will have a funding ratio of 135.9% in 2042.
 We have assumed that the fund will earn 8.00% for each of the projection years and that the actuarial assumptions in the back of this report are experienced.
-This result meets the funding goals and benchmarks set by the Board in the new funding policy and no change is necessary at this time. - If the long-term investment return assumption is lowered to 7.75% the funding ratio in 2042 is projected to still be above 80.0%, therefore, meeting the funding goals and benchmarks.
-However, if the long-term investment return assumption is lowered to 7.50%, the funding ratio in 2042 is projected to be below 75.0%, which requires the calculation of a contribution increase under the funding policy adopted October 23, 2012.
+This result meets the funding goals and benchmarks set by the Board in the new funding policy and no change in the employer contribution rate is necessary at this time. - If the long-term investment return assumption is lowered to 7.75% and 7.50%, the funding ratio in 2042 is projected to still be above 75.0% for both assumptions, therefore, meeting the funding goals and benchmarks.

 It must be kept in mind that projections do not purport to show exact numerical results over the entire period under study.
 They do however provide a good basis for drawing conclusions about the likely position of the Systems and the relative impact changes over the years will have on System finances.
+Below is a table showing the projected funding ratios in 2042 for each plan and under each investment return scenario.